sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

-* Below are the first 10 rows of data
+* Below are the first 10 rows of data.
 * Columns contain data as datetype, store and item which are categorical variables and sales which is a continuous variable.